What are Sacraments?

 How do I become a Catholic Christian so that I can receive the Sacraments?

-Christian Initiation (RCIA) -The RCIA (Rite of Christian Initiation of Adults) is a spiritual formation journey for those who are unbaptized or those baptized in another faith tradition.
-Adults and children over the age of 7 seeking to become Catholic would journey through the RCIA process. (children and adults are in separate sessions) In the RCIA you will learn about Catholic Christianity – who we are, what we believe, how we pray, how we live our lives as a community of believers.
+Christian Initiation -The process of Christian Initation is a spiritual formation journey for those who are unbaptized or those baptized in another faith tradition.
+Adults and children over the age of 7 seeking to become Catholic would journey through this process. (children and adults are in separate sessions) during this time you will learn about Catholic Christianity – who we are, what we believe, how we pray, how we live our lives as a community of believers.